kadoshms/ionic2-autocomplete/README.md

 1. **labelAttribute** [string] - which is the name of the object's descriptive property (leaving it null is also an option for non-object results)
 2. **getResults(keyword)** [() => any] - which is the method responsible for getting the data from server.

+The **getResults** method can return one of:
+- an Observable that produces an array
+- a Subject (like an Observable)
+- a Promise that provides an array
+- directly an array of values

 In the above example, we fetch countries data from the amazing https://restcountries.eu/ project, and we filter the results accordingly.

 **Important!** the above example is just an example! the best practice would be to let the server to the filtering for us!
 Here, since I used the countries-api, that's the best I could do.

-Another thing - the `getResults` method can also return static data, it does not have to return an Observable object.

 Now, we need to let ionic2-auto-complete that we want to use CompleteTestService as the data provider, edit *home.ts* and add `private completeTestService: CompleteTestService` to the constructor argument list.
 Should look like that: